The virtual fundamental class for the moduli space of surfaces of general type: Introduction

-(2) the Miller-Mumford-Morita (MMM)-classes can be extended to $H^{*}(\overline{M}_{K^2, \chi},\qq)$.
+(2) The Miller-Mumford-Morita (MMM) classes can be extended to \(H^{*}(\overline{M}_{K^2, \chi, N},\mathbb{Q})\).

-Donaldson calculated the tautological invariant defined by integrating the Miller-Mumford-Morita (MMM)-classes over the (conjectural) virtual fundamental class $[\overline{M}_{K^2, \chi}]^{\vir}$ in an example.
-Donaldson's example provided a very interesting invariant defined by the complex structures of general type surfaces.
-This paper confirms the virtual fundamental class calculation in Donaldson's example.
+Donaldson calculated the tautological invariant defined by integrating the MMM-classes over this conjectural virtual fundamental class in an example in \cite[\S 5]{Donaldson}.
+Theorem \ref{thm_POT_M_intro} and Definition \ref{defn_virtual_class_M_intro} prove Donaldson's conjecture (1) and Corollary \ref{cor_lci_virtual_class_intro} confirms the virtual fundamental class calculation in Donaldson's example.